isc-projects/bind9/doc/arm/reference.rst

 - :namedconf:ref:`allow-update` - a simple access control list
 - :namedconf:ref:`update-policy` - fine-grained access control

 In both cases, BIND 9 writes the updates to the zone's filename set in ``file``.

+In the case of a DNSSEC zone, DNSSEC records are also written to the zone's filename, unless ``inline-signing`` is enabled.

+   .. note:: The zone file can no longer be manually updated while ``named``
+      is running; it is now necessary to perform :option:`rndc freeze`, edit, and then perform :option:`rndc thaw`.
+Comments and formatting in the zone file are lost when dynamic updates occur.

 .. namedconf:statement:: update-policy